kudz7/enigma-machine/README.md

 ### Instructions

 Give the enigma object 4 arguments: a plugboard setting (swaps) and three rotor settings.
 Make sure that both the sender and the receiver know these settings.
-In order to encrypt the message, use _e.encrypt_input._ The receiver must then use _e.decryt_input_ with the correct swap settings, and rotor settings (in the correct order) on the encrypted message in order to get the original message.
+In order to encrypt the message, use _encrypt_input._ The receiver must then use _decryt_input_ with the correct swap settings, and rotor settings (in the correct order) on the encrypted message in order to get the original message.